buildingSMART-Finland/InfraModel/markdown/railways.md

 {{xtabulate5 IM_switch}}

-## Terrain model and structural model of the track
+## Terrain model and structural model of the track {#sec:railwaystructurallayers}

-The presentation method of the *terrain model* is described in further detail in {{refsec Terrain model}}.
+The presentation method of the *terrain model* is described in further detail in {{refsec terrainmodel}}.
 The terrain model of the track only contains the triangular mesh surface of the visible track structures.
-The structural model contains all surfaces as described in {{refsec  Structural model}}.
+The structural model contains all surfaces as described in {{refsec  structuralmodel}}.
 The goal is to assign all surfaces a type code in accordance to the type coding system.

 It is also possible to add source data point and breakline information to surfaces.
-This is described in further detail in the section {{refsec Source data}}.
+This is described in further detail in the section {{refsec sourcedata}}.

 {{figure Rail_structuremodel.png}}

-## Rail plan features
+## Rail plan features {#sec:railwayplanfeatures}

 The rail planimetric features such as fences, lightpole or signage footings that are assigned to a particular railway are described under *roadways*.
 A *roadways collection* **\<Roadways>** may consist of several *roadway* **\<Roadway>** elements.
 Each *roadway* has a reference to its *centerline* **\<Alignment>**, and it can hold a number of **\<PlanFeature>** elements.